Uma-Tech/parrot/README.md

        redis
     ```

-1. Setting require environment variables
+1. Setting required environment variables
    _Alternative, you can create a local `.env` file with the variables_
     ```shell
     export PARROT_DB_HOST=127.0.0.1